 Dip.E, Dip.ME, JP MAHI, MOAA

-Pat Martin has been involved with Hume’s operations for the last 20 years including serving a 16-year term as President of Hume before her appointment as Board Patron in 2007.
+Pat Martin has been involved with Hume’s operations for the last 20 years including serving a 16-year term as President of the Hume Board before her appointment as Board Patron in 2007.

 Pat has also served terms as President of the Fairfield Community Resource Centre and the NSW Federation of Housing Association.

-Pat successfully owned and operated a busy travel study company, Cindela Consultants, which coordinated study visits to and from Japan for government officials in the areas of retirement, stock exchange, police and fire brigade.
+Pat owned and operated a successful travel study company, Cindela Consultants, which coordinated study visits to and from Japan for government officials in the areas of retirement, stock exchange, police and fire brigade.
 Pat is also a former secondary teacher and taught for 15 years.

 In 1982, Pat was awarded the Medal of the Order of Australia (OAM) for her service to youth welfare.
 Pat is a current member of the Australasian Housing Institute (AHI) and member of the Order of Australia Association (OAA).